zackosowski/CSVault/Articles/Errors.md

 - Display error messages or warnings.
 - Produce incorrect or unexpected output.

 To handle runtime errors effectively:

-1. **Debugging**: Use debugging tools to identify and fix the root cause of the error.
+1. **Debugging**: Use [[debugging]] tools to identify and fix the root cause of the error.
-2. **Error Handling**: Implement mechanisms like exception handling to gracefully manage errors during program execution.
+2. **Error Handling**: Implement mechanisms like [[Exception Handling]] to gracefully manage errors during program execution.
 3. **Testing**: Conduct thorough testing to detect and address potential runtime errors before deploying the program.

-### Example:

-python

-Copy code

-`# Division by Zero Error numerator = 10 denominator = 0 result = numerator / denominator  # Causes a runtime error`
+---
 ## How to Read an Error Message

 Reading and understanding error messages is a vital skill for debugging.
-Here are common components of an error message:
+When an error occurs, assume the role of Sherlock Holmes, a famous fictional detective.
+It is your job to look at the clues given in the error message to determine the cause and solution to the problem.
+Error messages contain these clues:

 1. **Error Type**: Indicates the kind of error (e.g., SyntaxError, TypeError, IndexError).
 2. **Error Description**: Provides details about what caused the error.